wilton-gallego/signoz-truechange/docs/contributing/go/integration.md

 # Integration Tests

-SigNoz uses integration tests to verify that different components work together correctly in a real environment.
+Trueview uses integration tests to verify that different components work together correctly in a real environment.
 These tests run against actual services (ClickHouse, PostgreSQL, etc.) to ensure end-to-end functionality.

 ## How to set up the integration test environment?